TekRodz/TekRodz/README.md

 ---

 Hi!
-I'm Kévin a web dev student in France.
+I'm Kévin a web dev student at IIM in France.

+My life is basically Star Wars, video games, and programming (I also go out sometimes 🙃)

 Languages I speak and use 💻